tomjayling/tomjayling/README.md

 - "Learning C#" includes files from the LinkedIn Learning course by Joe Marini
 - "Practical C++" includes files from the Skillshare course by Zach Hughes
 - "Tech Educators Challenge" includes a basic website made using HTML
-- "First Year Projects" includes Python challenges using NumPy, Matplotlib and SciPy.
+- "First Year Projects" includes Python Assignments and Scientific Computing using NumPy, Matplotlib and SciPy
 - "Second Year Projects" includes an image recognition program for counting coins in an image and a particle physics project modelling deuteron formation
 - "Third Year Projects" includes a particle physics project and a robotics project using TCP sockets
 - "Sixth Form Projects" includes a fantasy football project written in Object Pascal